 Due to the delivery method, it may cause some redness, tenderness and bruising which usually disappear within a week.
 There is no downtime involved.

-A double chin is a common problem across all ages and genders.
-It usually comprises of either sagging skin or stubborn fat that is hard to target.
+A double chin in face is a common problem across all ages and genders.
+It usually comprises of either sagging skin or stubborn fat on face that is hard to target.
 Both of which, may induce self-consciousness and make one feel gauche.
 A double chin reduction surgery can aid in reducing fat around the chin area – revealing a more toned and defined jawline.

 - Expectations – during the consultancy, the patient is prompted to express their desired expectations with the surgeon and discuss its possibilities.
 Showing pictures of desired results is more helpful in reaching a consensus.